umeboshi2/paella/pages/install-procedure.md

 ## General Install Procedure

-Procedure when the machine is introduced to the network:
+### Procedure when the machine is introduced to the network

 1. Boot machine from network into live system.